 Fine Arts 200-IV.
-History of the Theatre.
+The Theatre and the Drama.
 Miss Hunt.

 Year course; lectures three hours; six credits.
 Credit determined on an examination given at the end of the year on work of the entire course.

 History of the forms of the drama, development of the theatre and technique of the stage from the aesthetic standpoint.